 The town itself is beautiful with the highlight of its main square being the white church.
 It’s the most recognizable church of all the towns around the lake.

-Recommended: Las Cristalinas beach and its shoreline restaurants.
+Recommended: Playa Las Cristalinas with its shoreline restaurants.

 A major Mayan cultural center, Santiago Atitlan is famous for its exquisite handicrafts.
 On the pier street, there are plenty of local artisans offering impressive paintings.
 The handicraft market is a great stop for souvenirs shopping.
 Besides the handicrafts, a stop at the Mystical Yoga Farm is a must for meditation and yoga on the shores of the lake.